ellakoa/postcard-poem/content/posts/a-lovely-post-title.md

   things that were thought lost but then found come with a certain nostalgia.
-  A visit to the Lost Gardens of Heligan is like stepping in a time portal to the past.
+  A visit to the Lost Gardens of Heligan is like stepping into a time portal to the past.
-  A simpler time, a harsher time a tragic time.
+  A simpler time, a harsher time, a tragic time.
   Rediscovered and being restored with renewed hope.
 stampHeight: "400"